telerik/maui-docs/controls/collectionview/load-on-demand/templates.md

 # .NET MAUI CollectionView LoadOnDemand Automatic and Manual Templates

-You can customize the appearance on the automatic and manual elements by using the following templates:
+You can customize the appearance of the automatic and manual elements by using the following templates:

 * `AutomaticLoadOnDemandTemplate` (`DataTemplate`)&mdash;Specifies the template of the view visualized for `Automatic` loading.
 * `ManualLoadOnDemandTemplate` (`DataTemplate`)&mdash;Specifies the template of the view visualized for `Manual` loading.